 This is where the dealer might try to trick you into thinking you need to bring the vehicle to it for all maintenance and service.
 The dealer might say the visits are tracked in a computer so everything will be in the system when a warranty repair is needed, but you can still prove you had the work done.
 When you take your vehicle in for maintenance to a location other than the dealer, simply make sure you receive a detailed accounting of all the work performed.

 It’s that simple.
 The mechanic can provide you with an estimate, all diagnostic reports, and a final bill that lists the work performed as well as the parts used.
 Store this paperwork in a file in your vehicle so you can show it to the dealer when you bring the vehicle in for work under the warranty.
 Provided the mechanic performed the maintenance required using recommended parts and fluids, the dealer cannot void the warranty, so don’t let it.

 ER Auto Care in Plain City, OH, are vehicle maintenance experts.
 We know how to service your vehicle to keep it within you extended warranty restrictions.
-Call us today at 614-363-0509 or stop by our shop on Lafayette-Plain City Road.
+Call us today or stop by our shop on Lafayette-Plain City Road.